A SERVICE ECONOMY IN DISARRAY

-Now comes the deleterious effect of the Middle East refugee crisis adding another toxic element to Greece’s cocktail of woes.
-In sum, it should come as no surprise that tourism revenues for the first half of 2016 are off almost 5% compared to 2015 despite last year’s economy being saddled by capital controls.
+Now comes the deleterious effect of the Middle East refugee crisis adding a toxic element to Greece’s cocktail of woes.
+Many islands of the Aegean have been turned into public sewers by the hordes of migrants overrunning beaches and public squares.
+In sum, it should come as no surprise that tourism revenues for the first half of 2016 were off almost 5% compared to 2015 despite that year’s economy being saddled by capital controls.

 CAN ANYTHING BE DONE?

 The ancient Greeks – and until not so long ago most Greeks – were strong adherents of the precept of philoxenia.
 The term, nominally, translates into English as hospitality.
 But the meaning of the term runs much deeper than that.
 In its full meaning, the term is understood as the attitude that a host exhibits in being friendly, generous, courteous even loving to strangers whether they be from the next village or the next continent.
 In my experience, philoxenia has been replaced in many quarters by provincialism, distrust, and protected interests.